DAF201/toys/aliens/readme.md

-a test use tool,filling random white points with aliens face
+a test use tool, filling random white points with aliens face